Doctorate in Athletic Training

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.

 A limited number of residential and nonresidential assistantships are available.
-For details, visit the Department of Applied Medicine and Rehabilitation, Doctor of Athletic Training web page.
+For details, visit the Department of Applied Medicine and Rehabilitation, Doctorate in Athletic Training web page.

 For further information and assistance, contact: